Meet Our Team

 Mindy joined IAFCC as the Executive Director in August of 2021.
 She previously served as the Executive Director of the Pocatello Free Clinic from 2012-2017.
 She was the recipient of awards for Southeastern Idaho 20 Under 40 and Zonta Women of Achievement in that capacity.
 Mindy was one of the founders of the IAFCC, along with other free clinic leaders from around the state.
-She served on the Executive Committee of Close the Gap Idaho, a statewide advocacy group that worked for years to ensure passage of Medicaid Expansion in Idaho.
+She served on the Executive Committee of Close the Gap Idaho, a statewide advocacy group that worked for years to ensure the passage of Medicaid Expansion in Idaho.
 Mindy is thrilled to, once again, work with the good people and organizations associated with the free clinic sector.

 Mindy completed a Bachelor of Arts in Communications with an emphasis in Marketing and a Master of Public Health from Idaho State University.
 She has worked in the health & wellness sector for fourteen years in many different capacities.
 Most recently, Mindy was an adjunct instructor for the Department of Community and Public Health at Idaho State University.
 She also serves as the Manager for her family's mobile food business and consults as a Marketing Specialist.

 Mindy and her husband, Clint, share five children.
-In her free time, she loves hiking, backpacking, skiing, playing soccer and wiffle ball with the kids, walking the dogs, and playing the guitar and ukulele with Clint.
-Her future pursuits include living the van life and forcing her unwilling but musically talented children to form a band with her.
+In her free time, she loves hiking, backpacking, skiing, playing soccer and wiffle ball with the kids, walking the dogs, and playing the guitar and ukulele.

 Monica Mispireta, MD, PhD, MHS